tobias-delp/docker-phaser/README.md

   CMD [ "npm", "start" ]
   ```

-and ensure you've added to you `package.json` the following;
+and ensure you've added to your `package.json` the following;

   ```json
   "scripts": {